pyvista/pyvista/docs/tools/plotting.rst

 Base Plotter
 ------------

-The base plotter class that all ``pyvista`` plotters inherit.
+The base plotter class that all PyVista plotters inherit.
 Please note that the :class:`pyvista.BackgroundPlotter` is documented under :ref:`qt_ref`.